HuaFangYun/CarRental/README.md

 A simple vehicle rental app developed using Blazor WebAssembly, incorporating a three-layered architecture.

+## Note
+This is a foundational project aimed at understanding the basics of Blazor WebAssembly and the principles of a three-layered architecture.
+Future enhancements would include more advanced features, refinements, and a more comprehensive external data layer.

 ## Architecture
 The application follows a basic three-layered architecture: